Kemui52/DOS2DE-GM_Giants/Readme.md

 # DOS2 Giants Mod

 Adds various overpowered giant monsters to Game Master mode for personal enjoyment.
 Not intended for typical GM use, but l guess no one's stopping you.

-Check releases page or Steam Workshop for proper package downloads.
+Oh yeah, and made on the Definitive Edition.

+I should add a wiki here to list what's been added.

+Check the [Releases](https://github.com/Kemui52/DOS2DE-GM_Giants/releases) page or my [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2778577565) for proper package downloads.
+Neither are more up to date than the other, though I am holding back on furnishing the Worksop so it doesn't get too much attention while it's new.

 ## How to Install Source

-You should be able to install the source to a mod by copying its Editor, Mods, Projects, and Public folders into your ``.\Divinity Original Sin 2\DefEd\Data\`` directory.
+You should be able to install the source to a mod by copying its Editor, Mods, Projects, and Public folders into the following game directory:

+``.\Divinity Original Sin 2\DefEd\Data\``

 I assume so, anyway.
-Dunno if that's how it works.
+Dunno if anything else is needed.

+## How to Install Release

+Release paks should be placed in:

+``.\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Local Mods\``

+I would assume that's all you need to do.

 ### Overrides

-Care was taken to remove unecessary overrides in the stats, but some are still present.
+Care was taken to remove unecessary overrides in the stats, but some are still present for one reason or another.

 The two Game Master dragon RootTemplates, because I can't undo RootTemplate overrides.